NVIDIA/modulus/README.md

 For guidance on making a contribution to Modulus, please refer to the [contributing guidelines](https://github.com/NVIDIA/modulus/blob/main/CONTRIBUTING.md).

+## Cite Modulus
+If Modulus helped your research and you would like to cite it, please refer to the [guidelines](https://github.com/NVIDIA/modulus/blob/main/CITATION.cff)

 ## Communication

 - Github Discussions: Discuss new architectures, implementations, Physics-ML research, etc.